 Yes!
 The School offers several classes that are available with distance technology as well as weekend and summer condensed scheduling.
 Due to accreditation standards it is not possible to complete a degree with distance technology.
 For more questions, please contact Colette Casavant, our Student Community & Admissions Coordinator.

 While it is not possible to complete a degree program by relying entirely upon weedend, summer and evening classes, the School offers a flexible schedule that makes us an attractive option for the working professional.
 All degree programs include hybrid class options for summer, evening and weekend classes.
-Internships, practica, spiritual direction, retreats, and independent studies allow commuting students to complete some of their educational expereiences in their own neighborhoods of residence.
+Internships, practicums / internships, spiritual direction, retreats, and independent studies allow commuting students to complete some of their educational expereiences in their own neighborhoods of residence.

 Seattle University welcomes and supports a diverse student body and is committed to the academic success of all students.
 Students are encouraged to visit the Seattle University Learning Center for support with their writing and research requirements.
 For more information about Seattle University resources for students, visit our webpage on student resources.

 Stafford and Seattle University Loans are financial aid options available to graduate students at Seattle University.
 Generous donors that believe in the mission and vision of the school have additionally contributed to a variety of scholarship opportunities available to new and returning students.
-For more information, please see Scholarship Opportunities and Financial Aid.
+For more information, please see the following webpages for Scholarship Opportunities and Financial Aid.
 To apply for any of these loans, students must apply through the SU Student Financial Services office and complete a FAFSA online.

 Yes!
 Seattle University has signed a contract with the Veterans Administration to provide funding for 80 undergraduate and 30 graduate students through the Yellow Ribbon Program.
 Funding is awarded on a first come, first served basis.
 Students are not eligible to receive a Yellow Ribbon Program spot until they are formally admitted to the university.
 For information about available slots, waiting list options, or any additional questions, please email email@example.com.